MicrosoftLearning/mslearn-ai-studio/Instructions/01-Explore-ai-studio.md

     - **Connect Azure AI Services or Azure OpenAI**: *Create a new AI Services resource with an appropriate name (for example, `my-ai-services`) or use an existing one*
     - **Connect Azure AI Search**: Skip connecting

     > \* Azure OpenAI resources are constrained at the tenant level by regional quotas.
-The listed regions include default quota for the model type(s) used in this exercise.
-Randomly choosing a region reduces the risk of a single region reaching its quota limit in scenarios where you are sharing a tenant with other users.
 In the event of a quota limit being reached later in the exercise, there's a possibility you may need to create another resource in a different region.

 1. Select **Next** and review your configuration.
 Then select **Create** and wait for the process to complete.
 1. When your project is created, close any tips that are displayed and review the project page in Azure AI Foundry portal, which should look similar to the following image: